 Atlanta, Douglas County, Henry County, Macon

-Develop essential skills with an integrative approach to learning
+Develop essential skills with an interdisciplinary approach to learning

 - American Studies